KartikLakra1/OOPs/README.md

 STATIC MEMBER:
-static memeber would be allocated memory only once , and that memory is shared by both the objects , static data members belond to a class and common to all objects.
+static memeber would be allocated memory only once , and that memory is shared by both the objects , static data members belond to a class and common to all objects. static member can only access static members, means static member function only used to modify member variables.